franclocat/franclocat/README.md

 <h2 align="left">Hi 👋!
-My name is Franco and I'm a ..., from Mexico and Switzerland.</h2>
+My name is Franco and I'm an apprentice in software development, from Mexico and Switzerland currently doing my apprenticeship in Switzerland.</h2>

 ###